CodeStage/PhotoAppChallenge/Readme.md

-# Topcoder Macoun - iOS Photo App Challenge
+# iOS Photo App Challenge

 This is a demo app I created for a challenge.
 It's very simple and can only display a collection of photos an iPhones, iPads, Apple Watch and Apple TV.